ade555/BlogBridger/docs/guides/Getting-Started.md

 ```

 ## Step 2: Create Your User Model and Serializer
-DRF Blog Bridger has authentication restrictions which means you need to have registered in order to perform certain operations such as creating posts.
-You should start by creating the a new app for users.
+DRF Blog Bridger has authentication restrictions which means you need to be logged in to perform certain operations such as creating posts.
+You should start by creating a new app for users.
 Run this command in your CLI:

 ```bash
 python manage.py startapp users